DETAILED ACTION

 Re claim 3, Wischemann discloses the mounting device according to claim 1 wherein the connection between the ground contact element (3) and the fixing bracket (4) comprises an insertion connection (Page 5 the paragraph beginning with, “The base 10”).

-Re claim 5, Wischemann discloses the mounting device according to claim 1, wherein the ground contact element (3) comprises a structural plate (3) having at least one stiffening profile (8) extending along a longitudinal direction (the width of 8).
+Re claim 5, Wischemann discloses the mounting device according to claim 1, wherein the ground contact element (3) comprises a structural plate (3) having at least one stiffening profile (8) extending along the longitudinal direction (the width of 8).

 Re claim 7, Wischemann discloses the mounting device according to claim 1, wherein the receiving slot (15) extends across two stiffening profiles (15 being disposed on 3 profiles 9).

-Re claim 9, Wischemann discloses the mounting device according to claim 1, wherein the fixing bracket (4) has a tab (10) at an end connected or connectable to the ground contact plate (3), said tab (10) at least partially engaging a stiffening profile (9).
+Re claim 9, Wischemann discloses the mounting device according to claim 1, wherein the fixing bracket (4) has a tab (10) at an end connected or connectable to the ground contact element (3), said tab (10) at least partially engaging a stiffening profile (9).

 Re claim 14, Wischemann discloses the mounting device according to claim 1, wherein the ground contact element (3) has a friction-increasing coating (Page 4 2nd-4th paragraphs of English translation) on a bottom side (of 3), at least sectionally in areas coming into contact with a substratum (any area thereof).